atomatiq/InterprocessCommunication/Readme.md

 # Conclusion

-In this article, we have explored how Named Pipes, primarily used for inter-process communication, can be used in scenarios necessitating data exchange between applications running on different .NET versions.
+In this article, we explored how Named Pipes, primarily used for Inter-Process Communication (IPC), can be used in scenarios requiring data exchange between applications running on different .NET versions.
-Dealing with code that needs to be maintained across multiple versions, a well-considered Inter-Process Communication (IPC) strategy can be valuable, providing key benefits such as:
+Dealing with code that needs to be maintained across multiple versions, a well-considered IPC strategy can be valuable, providing key benefits such as:

 - Dependency conflict resolution
 - Enhancing performance